 Primary acute Chagas disease in immunocompromised patients, such as those with AIDS, may be severe and atypical, with skin lesions and, rarely, brain abscesses.

-Chronic disease develops in 20 to 40% after a latent phase that may last years or decades.
+Chronic Chagas disease develops in 20 to 30% of patients after a latent phase that may last years or decades.
+The parasites are probably present in chronic disease; an autoimmune reaction also may contribute to organ damage.
 The main effects are

-Chronic cardiomyopathy leads to flaccid enlargement of all chambers, apical aneurysms, and localized degenerative lesions in the conduction system.
+Cardiac disease usually manifests with conduction abnormalities including right bundle branch block or left anterior fascicular block.
+Chronic cardiomyopathy often follows with flaccid enlargement of all chambers, apical aneurysms, and progression of lesions in the conduction system.
 Patients may present with heart failure, syncope, sudden death due to heart block or ventricular arrhythmia, or thromboembolism.
 ECG may show right bundle branch or complete heart block.

-GI disease causes symptoms resembling achalasia or Hirschsprung disease.
+Gastrointestinal disease manifests with symptoms resembling achalasia or Hirschsprung disease.
 Chagas megaesophagus manifests as dysphagia and may lead to pulmonary infections caused by aspiration or to severe undernutrition.
 Megacolon may result in long periods of obstipation and intestinal volvulus.

-The number of trypanosomes in peripheral blood is large during the acute phase and readily detected by examining thin or thick smears.
+The number of trypanosomes in peripheral blood is large during the acute phase of Chagas disease and can be readily detected by examining thin or thick smears.
 In contrast, few parasites are present in blood during latent infection or chronic disease.
-Definitive diagnosis may be made by examining aspirates from organs such as lymph nodes.
+Definitive diagnosis of acute-stage Chagas disease may also be made by examining tissue from lymph nodes or heart.

-Once the signs of chronic Chagas disease appear, antiparasitic drugs are not helpful.
+Once signs of advanced cardiac or GI manifestations of chronic Chagas disease appear, antiparasitic drugs are not recommended.